trinity1611/DisplaceChallenge2026-TANUH/Track1_SD/README.md

 ### Inference

 Execute the following script comprising a slightly modified version of instructions provided in the GitHub repository of DiariZen.
-It will clone the DiariZen repository at the present working directory and download the dependencies.
+It will clone the DiariZen repository at the present working directory and setup the 'diarizen' environment.
 ```bash
 chmod +x setup.sh
 ./setup.sh